Defence trains emergency aid on Windward Islands together with security partners

-During this annual exercise, called ‘Calm Horizon’ military personnel will train with local security partners to increase their readiness and strengthen cooperation, with the goal of deploying troops quickly and effectively after a hurricane passes.
+During this annual exercise, called ‘Calm Horizon, ’ military personnel will train with local security partners to increase their readiness and strengthen cooperation, to deploy troops quickly and effectively after a hurricane passes.

 Various Defense units are participating in ‘Calm Horizon’.
 The naval ship HNLMS Pelikaan, FRISC vessels, and supporting units are also part of the annual hurricane relief exercise.
 The units conduct exercises on a rotational basis on Sint Maarten, Saba, and Sint Eustatius.
 These activities help the military personnel familiarize themselves with the specific circumstances on the islands and collaborate with local partners, such as government agencies, non-governmental organizations, and companies that play a crucial role in emergency relief.